stronnag/bbl2kml/tools/ser2tcp/README.md

 Motivation.

-* The INAV shipped Linux ser2TCP is **23MB**; yes 23MB for a simple bridge between two file descriptions.
+* The INAV shipped Linux ser2TCP is **23MB**; yes 23MB for a simple bridge between two file descriptors.
 Which then doesn't work in the shipped version.
 The Linux compiled code here c.
 23KB.
 * There are no binary versions provided for other OS / Architectures such as MacOS/amd64 and Linux/ia32.
 Nor for architectures like Arm64 or  Riscv64.
 * Curiosity.
 Solving the same problem in multiple languages.